UK 'playing hide and seek' in EU talks

 The government fears MPs may follow suit and attempt to amend the bill.

-Meanwhile, UK officials have warned the EU that its approach to Brexit negotiations risks damaging its security and economic relationship.
+Earlier this week, UK officials warned the EU that its approach to Brexit negotiations risked damaging its security and economic relationship.

 'Red lines'

-Addressing a gathering of jurists in Portugal, Mr Barnier called for more clarity on the UK's final position, saying an effective negotiation was dependent on knowing what the other side wanted.
+Addressing a gathering of jurists in Portugal on Saturday, Mr Barnier called for more clarity on the UK's final position, saying an effective negotiation was dependent on knowing what the other side wanted.

 He said the EU would be ready to accept movement on Theresa May's "red lines" that insist Brexit must see the UK leave both the European single market and customs union.